-2.4.1 Any existing transfer of ground water from a high-capacity water well to another tract of land prior to May 12, 2014 is grandfathered and may continue.
-Any person who intends to transfer water from one tract of land to acres on an adjacent quarter section, shall, before commencing construction, apply for a permit on forms provided by the District.
-The tract of land on which the water well is located must be a single, contiguous tract no larger than 160 acres and the groundwater well(s) used for transfer may not irrigate, or deliver groundwater to, more additional acres than the total acreage of the tract of land on which the well is located.
-If a groundwater transfers is to be made beyond a government survey section, such transfer shall only be allowed to a tract directly adjacent or cater-corner (diagonal) to the tract of land on which the water well is located.
-Applicant shall be required to provide access to the property at all reasonable times for the purpose of inspection.
+2.4.1 Any existing transfer of ground water from a high-capacity water well to another field prior to May 12, 2014, is grandfathered and may continue.
+Any person who intends to transfer water from one field to acres on an adjacent quarter section shall, before commencing construction, apply for a permit on forms provided by the District.
+The field on which the water well is located must be a single, contiguous field no larger than 160 acres and the groundwater well(s) used for transfer may not irrigate, or deliver groundwater to, more additional acres than the total acreage of the field on which the well is located.
+If a groundwater transfer is to be made beyond a government survey section, such transfer shall only be allowed to a field directly adjacent or cater-corner (diagonal) to the field on which the water well is located.
+The applicant shall be required to provide access to the property at all reasonable times for the purpose of inspection.